 - Alternatively from many Finnish cities (Helsinki, Turku, Tampere, Jyväskylä, Kuopio, Oulu), you can connect to Kajaani by train, and then from Kajaani you can continue by bus or hire car to your chosen destination city in the Kainuu area.

 On every race day throughout the entire Kainuu Orienteering Week, bus transportation is provided between the event centre and the competition locations.

-We wish you a wonderful and memorable experience in the heart of Finland and Kainuu at the 51st Kainuu Orienteering Week 1.-6.7.2018 in Kajaani!
+We wish you a wonderful and memorable experience in the heart of Finland and Kainuu at the 52nd Kainuu Orienteering Week 30.6.-5.7.2019 in Sotkamo!

 Kainuu Orienteering Week can also be found: